-Today we celebrate her 8th birthday - but I say without hesitation that she will live to see and 80th birthday - and an eight hundredth.
-For peace is all Israel asks, no more - a peace that will "beat swords into plowshares and spears into pruning-hooks"; a peace that will enable the desert to "rejoice and blossom as the rose," "when the wicked cease from troubling and the weary be at rest."
-Then, and only then, will the world have witnessed the complete fulfillment of Isaiah's prophecy "Tzee-Yon B'Meeshpat Teepadeh" - "Zion shall be redeemed through justice."
-And all of us here, and there, and everywhere will then be able to say to each other with faith and with confidence, in our coming and in our going: "Shalom" - peace!
+Today we celebrate her 8th birthday – but I say without hesitation that she will live to see an 80th birthday - and an eight hundredth.
+For peace is all Israel asks, no more – a peace that will "beat swords into plowshares and spears into pruning-hooks"; a peace that will enable the desert to "rejoice and blossom as the rose," "when the wicked cease from troubling and the weary be at rest."
+Then, and only then, will the world have witnessed the complete fulfillment of Isaiah's prophecy "Tzee-Yon B'Meeshpat Teepadeh" – "Zion shall be redeemed through justice."
+And all of us here, and there, and everywhere will then be able to say to each other with faith and with confidence, in our coming and in our going: "Shalom" – peace!
 Peace be with you, now and forever.

 Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
 Senate Files, Box 895, "America Salutes Israel, Yankee Stadium, New York, 29 April 1956."
 John F. Kennedy Presidential Library.